-In the video below Professor Rob MacKenzie describes the focus of the institute's research and the importance of understanding how forests work.
+In the video above, Professor Rob MacKenzie describes the focus of the institute's research and the importance of understanding how forests work.

 BIFoR aims to be an internationally leading Institute that will address two fundamental and interrelated challenges: